Blanding's Turtle (Photo by NCC)

 Blanding’s turtles are medium-sized freshwater turtles.

 Blanding’s turtles are easily identified by their yellow chin and throat and bulging eyes.
 They have large domed, brown- to black-coloured upper shells (carapaces) that can reach up to 28 centimetres in length.
 They often have tan or yellow markings, but these may be faded or absent in some turtles.
 Their lower shell (plastron) is yellow with large dark blotches on the outside.

-There is a disjunct population of Blanding’s turtles in Nova Scotia, but most of the species is located in southern Ontario and western Quebec and occurs in some cities and towns such as Ottawa.
+There is a disjunct population of Blanding’s turtles in Nova Scotia, but most of the species Canadian range is in southern Ontario and western Quebec and occurs in some cities and towns such as Ottawa.

 Their preferred habitat is restricted to lakes, beaver ponds and wetlands with shallow water and mucky bottoms.
 They hibernate in this mud in the winter and enjoy basking in the sun in the spring.
 Blanding’s turtles travel several kilometres between summer and winter habitat.